podlove/podlove-web-player/podlove-web-player/readme.txt

 * Implements W3C Media Fragements with start and end time

 = 1.0 =
-* First version on wordpress.org.
+* First version on wordpress.org
-* Full of bugs.
+* Full of bugs